xrdocs/8000/_tutorials/cisco-8800-fan-tray-fabric-card-line-card-replacement.md

 ### Step-by-step Procedure

-Summary of steps required to replace a FC are as below
+Summary of steps required to replace a FC are as below:

 1. Shutdown fabric plane.
     <div class="highlighter-rouge">
     <pre class="highlight">
     <code>